mongodb/docs-app-services/source/mongodb/tables/role-configuration.rst

        connection.

-       To assign a role, App Services evaluates the ``apply_when`` of each relevant role until one evaluates to true.
-Relevant roles are any roles specified for the given collection plus the default role(s).
-App Services evaluates collection-specific roles in the order that you specify them in your configuration.
-If no collection-specific role applies, App Services evaluates the default roles in the order that you specify them in your configuration.
+       To assign a role, App Services evaluates the ``apply_when`` of each potential role until one evaluates to true.
+Potential roles are any roles specified for the given collection or, if no roles are specified for the given collection, the default role(s).
+App Services evaluates roles in the order that you specify them in your configuration.
 If no role matches, then access is denied.
 For more information, see :ref:`roles`.

-       If Device Sync (Flexible Mode) is enabled, the assigned role must be :ref:`Sync compatible <sync-compatible-roles>`.
+       If Device Sync (Flexible Mode) is enabled, the assigned roles must be :ref:`Sync compatible <sync-compatible-roles>`.
 If the role is not Sync compatible, but its ``apply_when`` evaluated to true, others roles are not considered; access is denied.